 - How have the experiences and insights you have gained changed the way you see your own role in this global society?

-The project must address each question above and may consist of a paper (5-10 pages), PowerPoint or Prezi presentation (20-30 minutes), video (5-8 minutes), website, physical display (like an academic poster), or combination of media.
-Any presentation or media display must include notes and written talking points along with the project for grading for any projects that are submitted in any format other than a paper.
+The project must address each question above and may consist of a paper (5-10 pages), PowerPoint or Prezi, video (7-10 minutes), website, physical display (like an academic poster), or combination of media.
+Any presentation (20-30 minutes) or media display must include notes and written talking points along with the project for grading for any projects that are submitted in any format other than a paper.
 Presentations or displays should also include captions for all photos.

 Students should identify a mentor at least 3-4 months prior to their intended graduation date (see final project timeline).
 Students are required to contact the possible mentor first to see if they are available to serve as their mentor.
 Once identified, students must identify their mentor in the GPC online tracking system (login information above).
 Students may work with any approved member of NC State’s faculty or teaching staff to serve as a mentor for the final project.
 The GPC mentor will be the students’ contact for advice, guidance, and assessment of the final project.
 If students have identified a possible mentor who is not currently approved (see current GPC List of Mentors), those faculty should sign up to become a GPC Faculty Mentor.